-According to what I can find, this is a variety of Comb Jellyfish (phylum Ctenophora,) about the size of a golf ball.
-I'm not even going to attempt to describe the actual body shape (and it's questionable with jellyfish anyway), but the lines along the body are rows of tiny fins for maneuvering.
-The motion of the fins is so rapid, in contrast with the painfully slow movement of the jellyfish through the water, that you almost expect to hear the sounds of a blimp.
-Moreover, the fins refract the light in the right conditions, producing rainbow ripples that run down the body, an effect I was lucky enough to capture with this photo — it took enough attempts, believe me.
+According to what I can find, this is a variety of comb jellies (phylum Ctenophora, not actually jellyfish and quite far removed from them) about the size of a golf ball.
+I'm not even going to attempt to describe the actual body shape, but the lines along the body are rows of tiny cillia for maneuvering.
+The motion of the cillia is so rapid, in contrast with the painfully slow movement of the jelly through the water, that you almost expect to hear the sounds of a blimp.
+Moreover, the cillia refract the light in the right conditions, producing rainbow ripples that run down the body, an effect I was lucky enough to capture with this photo – it took enough attempts, believe me.

 Official accounts have called this species bioluminescent, but this isn't something I've witnessed for myself.
 The rainbow colors only appear in bright light, and vanish as soon as the light is extinguished.
 I observed one specimen in a pitch dark room for several minutes and witnessed nothing, except for the bioluminescent plankton that shared the tank at the time.

 I couldn't keep any of these in my tank, since the circulator overpowered their weak ability to swim and they would quickly end up pinned against the intake, which will injure them after a while.
 This shot was taken aiming straight down into the tank when the jelly was right at the surface, with the strobe aimed directly from the side below the waterline.
 The 28-105 zoom allowed me the right working distance and framing, and an aperture of f22 provided some leeway in tight focusing, difficult to do with a handheld camera at macro distances.